With the Android framework, device manufacturers and app developers can use

 Figure 2.
 Thermal mitigation process flow in Android 10 and higher.

 Device manufacturer guidelines

-Device manufacturers must implement the HIDL aspect of
+13, device manufacturers must implement the HIDL aspect of the Thermal

-to report device temperature sensor and throttling status.
+To report device temperature sensor and throttling status for Android

 Anything that throttles device performance, including battery power constraints, must be reported through the thermal HAL.
-To ensure this happens, put all sensors that may indicate a need for mitigation (based on status changes) into the thermal HAL, and report the severity of any mitigation actions taken.
-The temperature value returned from a sensor reading doesn’t have to be the actual temperature, so long as it accurately reflects the corresponding severity threshold.
-For example, you may pass different numerical values instead of your actual temperature threshold values, or you may build guardbanding into threshold specifications to provide hysteresis.
+To ensure this happens, put all sensors that might indicate a need for mitigation (based on status changes) into the thermal HAL, and report the severity of any mitigation actions taken.
+The temperature value returned from a sensor reading doesn’t have to be the actual temperature, as long as it accurately reflects the corresponding severity threshold.
+For example, you can pass different numerical values instead of your actual temperature threshold values, or you can build guardbanding into threshold specifications to provide hysteresis.
 However, the severity corresponding to that value must match what’s needed at that threshold.
-(For example, you may decide to return 72°C as your critical temperature threshold, when in reality the actual temperature is 65°C, and it corresponds to the critical severity you specified.)
-The severity level must always be accurate for best thermal framework functionality.
+For example, you might decide to return 72°C as your critical temperature threshold, when the actual temperature is 65°C, and it corresponds to the critical severity you specified.
+The severity level must be accurate for best thermal framework functionality.

-To read more about the threshold levels in the framework and how they correspond to mitigation actions, see the usage suggestions for each thermal status code.
+To read more about the threshold levels in the framework and how they correspond to mitigation actions, see Use thermal status codes.